miztiik/Learn-Chef/ReadMe.md

 	cd /chef-repo
 	curl -L https://www.opscode.com/chef/install.sh | bash
 	```
+ - Validate the SSL certificate & authenticate calls to Chef Server `knife ssl check`
- - Validate your connection to the Chef server, One way to do that is to run the `knife ssl check` command.
+ - Validate your connection to the Chef server, One way to do that is to run the `knife client list` command.

 - We have configured our Chef Server(hosted in chef site) and Chef workstation, Authentication is established by the `Starter-Kit`.